-Of course, you can register a trademark on your own—there is no requirement that you must have an attorney.
+Of course, you can register a trademark on your own—there is no requirement that you must have a trademark registration attorney.

 Nevertheless, hiring an experienced trademark attorney who is familiar with the requirements and nuances of the process can be a fantastic benefit and can avoid costly mistakes.